 I recall seeing a piece of paste-up art in the street on the post holding the button that people press to cross the street.
 It consisted of a small image of a pigeon and the text “you walk funny”.
 Is the pigeon talking to you?
 Does it have an opinion?
 A biography?
 As you cross the street you start thinking about how pigeons and many other birds walk—they sometimes bob their heads as they walk.
 You try it.
 You walk funny.
 You feel lighter.
 Next time you see a pigeon you see inside it a little.

-Weeds of the City, an artwork I made in 2010 for a project called Little weeds: small acts of tenderness & violence, curated by Lisa Harms, involved walking in the city of Adelaide every Sunday morning with my dog for a month.
+Weeds of the City, an artwork I made for a project called Little weeds: small acts of tenderness & violence, curated by Lisa Harms, involved walking in the city of Adelaide every Sunday morning with my dog for a month.
 While we walked I photographed and then collected weeds from cracks between the pavements and the edges of the gutters.
 The collection sites and images appear on the website.
 The weeds are travellers, evidence of botanical diasporas from all over the world.
 I took them home and then painted images of them on beer coasters, Belgian beer coasters.
 Fine art is often painted on Belgian linen, in this case the cardboard was from Belgium.
 At the exhibition the weeds were on sale very cheaply and people were encouraged to buy two and then release one, set it free, in a city pub or café then photograph it and return the image to the city-mapping component of the website of the exhibition.